Md-Sanzid-Bin-Hossain/Wearable-Motion-Capture/README.md

 - A reconstruction module
 - A dynamic temporal attention-oriented recurrent decoder

 This network reconstructs 3D human poses over time and predicts future poses at subsequent time steps.
 To validate the approach, a new [**WearableMotionCapture**](https://drive.google.com/drive/folders/1JDQhw0I27_1TrkeqN7NUDGxrcIO3tT18?usp=sharing) dataset was created, combining IMU and camera data with musculoskeletal joint angle ground truth.
-The proposed AttRNet achieves high accuracy on the lower-limb WearableMotionCapture dataset and outperforms state-of-the-art methods on two public datasets: **DIP-IMU** and **TotalCapture**.
+The proposed AttRNet achieves high accuracy on the lower-limb WearableMotionCapture dataset and outperforms state-of-the-art methods on two public datasets: **DIP-IMU**[1] and **TotalCapture**[2].

 ## Dataset